 “How do you know this, El?” asked Lucas.

 “Because all the clues were right in front of me.
-When I shielded Mike from that fucking creature” (she heard them all gasp; they had never heard her use an F-bomb) “I continued using my power against it, but in a kind of reverse — to push it away from Mike, instead of wrapping and compressing it.
+When I shielded Mike from that fucking creature” (she heard them all gasp at an F-bomb from her lips) “I continued using my power against it, but in a kind of reverse — to push it away from Mike, instead of wrapping and compressing it.
 But he was being forced to use his own power, and my shield, which kept the Llaza out, also kept his fire inside.
 Mike flamed himself.”
 She had seen him burn; heard him scream in the black void.

 “He told me he was fine.”
 You saved me, mom.
 You saved me.
 She hadn’t saved him.
 She had put him on a stony backroad to hell.
 “He didn’t realize his power was still in motion, working backwards on him.”
 Because of me.
 I killed my own son.
 “None of us could tell, because he’s aging downwards at the normal rate.
 It took me four months to catch on.”